|Oracle® Multimedia User's Guide

 You can stream audio and video content stored in Oracle Database using an Oracle Multimedia plug-in that supports a third-party streaming server, and deliver this content for play on a client that uses the browser-supported streaming player.
 Oracle Multimedia provides two plug-ins to stream content from Oracle Database: Oracle Multimedia Plug-in for RealNetworks Streaming Servers and Oracle Multimedia Plug-in for Windows Media Services.

-To download these plug-ins, see Oracle Multimedia on the Oracle Technology Network Web site.
+To download these plug-ins, see the Oracle Multimedia Software section of the Oracle Technology Network Web site at

 Oracle Multimedia Plug-in for RealNetworks Streaming Servers is a data source plug-in that enables RealNetworks servers to stream media data directly from Oracle Database to a media player client.
 The plug-in is installed with RealNetworks Streaming Server, and configured and managed using the administration tool of the streaming server.
 See Oracle Multimedia Plug-in for RealNetworks Streaming Servers Readme for more information.